Sports Illustrated Logo

 What is Sports Illustrated?

 Before the advent of the internet era, it was one of America’s most popular sports publications.
-The magazine is read by an audience of 23 million people every week.
-By the 2000s, a digital version was launched on the SI.com website and YouTube channel.
+The magazine is read by 23 million people every week.
+By the 2000s, a digital version was launched on SI.com and on the SI.com YouTube channel.
 Still, in 2017, they announced a return to a focus on the print version: 12 monthly issues, four special editions, and a separate annual swimsuit issue.

 1954 – 1961